×

 Definition of Caramel and Cheese

 Do you know What is Caramel and Cheese.
 If you are looking for the definition of Caramel and Cheese or want to know what is Caramel and Cheese?, then this is where you will fetch your answers.
 Well, in simple terms Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 While Cheese, a dairy food consisting of compressed, coagulated and ripened curd of milk which is separated from the whey.
 Both these products are unique in their own ways.
-Caramel is a Not Available colored dairy product and Cheese is Not Available colored.
+Caramel is a colored dairy product and Cheese is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Caramel bears Not Available flavor with a Not Available aroma whereas Cheese has Not Available flavor and a Not Available aroma.
+Caramel bears flavor with a aroma whereas Cheese has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Caramel originated in American, whereas origin of Cheese is traced back to Central asian countries like kazakhstan, kyrgyzstan, tajikistan, Europe, Middle East.